www.AlgonquinAdventures.comBackcountry Camping - Locationwww.AlgonquinAdventures.com

 When dealing with real estate land values, it's generally acknowledged that the key determining factors are "Location, location and location".
-It's the same with camping in the interior of Algonquin.
-This section is primarily written for those who are starting out at mid-Spring to early-Fall interior canoe-camping.
-(The majority of this section is also applicable to similar hike-camping.)
+It's the same with camping in the backcountry of Algonquin Park.
+This section is primarily written for those who are starting out at mid-Spring to early-Fall backcountry paddle-in camping.
 By paying careful attention to the following location factors, you'll make a good start toward an enjoyable and safe experience ....

-The company that manages the backcountry reservations over the internet and telephone is called CAMIS.
-The computer program that CAMIS uses to control the backcountry reservation process assigns a 'body-of-water' or 'section-of-river' number to various lakes, parts of lakes and stretches of rivers.
+The computer program that controls the backcountry paddle-in reservation process assigns a 'body-of-water' or 'section-of-river' number to various lakes, parts of lakes and stretches of rivers.
 Each numbered 'body-of-water' or 'section-of-river' has a different number of reservable campsites.

-Right: Here's an excerpt from the map that now appears in the Camis reservation website ....
+Right: Here's an excerpt from the map that now appears in the reservation website ....

-In the case of navigable rivers and creeks, CAMIS has broken them down into sections .. each one having its own 'section-of-river' number which contains a specific number of reservable campsites.
+In the case of navigable rivers and creeks, they may be broken down into sections .. each one having its own 'section-of-river' number which contains a specific number of reservable campsites.
 Again, specific campsites can not be reserved, only access to an open campsite on the reserved 'section-of-river'.

 Without all the 'sections of rivers', contiguous 'bodies of water' and their precise demarcation lines being shown on the map .. the reservation process and the actual canoe-tripping experience can still be a bit imprecise in these instances.
 As a result, one is cautioned that when making one's reservation or booking at an access point office, one should ask the staff person what the exact name of the 'body-of-water' or 'section-of-river' is, and what any geographic limitations (demarcation lines) for it are.
 At the same time, it would also be prudent to mark your map with the same geographic extents (demarcation lines) .. so that you can recognize them as you travel on your trip.

-The online reservation system has undergone a recent redesign (Winter 2020), such that at the time of this update (Feb.
-17, 2020) each 'body-of-water's' total number of campsites reserveable and the current number still available are no longer indicated!
+The online reservation system has undergone a recent redesign (Winter 2020), such that each 'body-of-water's' total number of campsites reserveable and the current number still available are no longer indicated!
 Numerous requests have been made to have this feature returned to the online mapping feature.
 Whether it will be re-introduced is uncertain at this time!

-The new official online reservation system is accessible at https://reservations.ontarioparks.com
+The official online reservation system is accessible at https://reservations.ontarioparks.com

 Route Planning

-Algonquin canoe trips are usually planned with an official Canoe Routes map spread out on a table, with pencil and paper in hand .. or by accessing its condensed online version.
+Algonquin canoe trips are usually planned with either an official Canoe Routes map or a similarly detailed map spread out on a table, with pencil and paper in hand .. or by accessing its online version.
 Usually, a general area and its corresponding "Access Point" are chosen as the starting point.

-Right: Here's the kind of detail found on the official "Canoe Routes" map ....
+Right: This is the kind of detail found on the official "Canoe Routes" map.
+An updated hardcopy purchase and an older online version can be accessed here .

 From the Access Point on, the daily paddling and portaging distances and times become the deciding factors.
 At the outset of the planning process, you should have an honest awareness of your physical ability and your personal preferences.